Baccata/tagless-blogpost/docs/tagless.md

   val kvStore : KVStore[Id] =
     new MutableKVStore(MMap.empty)

-  verify(kvStore)
+  verify(kvStore) // Boolean
 }
 ```

 We've implemented a dirty/dumb KVStore, and asserted that our generic `test` function works against it.

 If you're wondering, it works because a `Monad` instance is provided for `cats.Id`.
-I recommend implementing one yourself, it is trivially done and can help with building an instinct for the `Monad` abstraction
+I recommend implementing one yourself as an exercise, it is trivial and can help you build an instinct for the `Monad` abstraction.

 ## Version 2

-As a rule of thumbs, you should avoid relying mutability.
-That is unless you're implementing a performant-criticial piece of logic.
+As a rule of thumbs, you should avoid relying on mutability (unless you're implementing a piece of logic where performance is critical and low-level operations are required).
 Let's provide an implementation that manipulates state in a referentially transparent manner.
 For that, we'll use the `State` datatype.
 Eugene Yokota wrote a decent [blog entry](http://eed3si9n.com/herding-cats/State.html) about it that I recommend to read if you are not familiar with it.

 ### The implementation